Jump Ahead To:

 Great beers are easy to find at Owen’s Ordinary, a neighborhood tavern with a beer garden, serving 50 regional craft beers on draft.
 On their menu, these beers are sub-sectioned into the flavor profiles hop, fruit & spice, roast, smoke, malt, tart & funky, and crisp.

 Alexandria is known for its love of dogs, and a multitude of local businesses offer “yappy hours” where patrons can bring their pups along with them.
 In fact, it’s hard to find a restaurant that doesn’t allow pets on the patio!
 But Alexandria doesn’t stop at dogs – bikers, walkers, joggers, and stroller-pushers are all welcome here.
-Here is a helpful resource on the many lanes, paths, and trails made especially for peddling pedestrians.

 This neighborhood offers its special blend of history, culture, arts, food, and entertainment.
 The Torpedo Factory Art Center boasts of more artist studios (82, to be exact) available for public visits than anywhere else in the country.
 Plus, they offer seven galleries that will fill any art-lovers pining heart.

 The Alexandria Black History Museum honors the African American experience and the cultural diversity within the neighborhood.
 Jones Point Park weaves a path through the city’s past.
 Tours pass by the DC boundary stones laid in 1791, a lighthouse established in 1855, and a World War I shipyard.